-Underpinning our courses and projects is the importance of introducing students to the multitude of influences out there in the world of Art and Photography today: from historical to contemporary, local to global, the world of art and photography is changing and evolving and we want our art department and our students' work to reflect that.
+Underpinning our courses and projects is the importance of introducing students to the multitude of influences out there in the world of Art and Photography today: from historical to contemporary. local to alobal, the world of art and photography is changing and evolving and we want our art department and our students' work to reflect that.

 Coursework Unit = 60% marks.
-Produced in class and homework time during Year nomework time dur 10 and 11.
+Produced in class and homework time during Year

+10 and 11.